 The Gazetteer and Bibliography was originally compiled over a considerable number of years by Jeremy Wilkinson from Public Record Office and other sources of public record.
 He used the data and a set of BASIC programs to create a database, initially on a BBC B computer and later on PCs.

-Following a conversation in June 2002, Jeremy asked me, Dave Linton, to produce an online version and subsequently provided me with copies of his files.
+Following a conversation in June 2002, Jeremy asked me, Dave Linton, to produce an online version and subsequently provided me with copies of his files plus his hand-written notes and other photocopyed material.
 I have modified file names, formats and some data codings to simplify maintenance and reduce file sizes.
 Duplicated data have been eliminated and minor corrections have been made.
 The files and their data formats have been documented to support future maintenance.

 I have used my versions of Jeremy’s files and my own programs to produce the gazetteer and bibliography of mines and quarries in north Wales and the persons associated with the mines and quarries, plus a list of relevant Crown Grants.
 Cross-references that provide additional information to that currently display are presented as links.